Amanbundela75/Student-Personal-Space/README.md

 # Learning Management System (LMS) with Face Recognition

 A secure, full-stack platform for students to manage their academic and professional journey.
-This LMS features biometric face verification for login, a dynamic professional dashboard, and comprehensive admin controls.
+This LMS features biometric face verification for login, a dynamic professional dashboard, and comprehensive admin

 ## 🌟 Overview